Top 7 African Safari Destinations for Wildlife Photography | Safari Trips 2024

 While not traditionally thought of as a safari destination, Volcanoes National Park in Rwanda offers one of the continent's most memorable wildlife encounters: tracking mountain gorillas.
 Rwanda has invested heavily in the conservation of these endangered creatures, and the park boasts the largest population of mountain gorillas in the world.

-Aside from gorillas, the park is home to golden monkeys and forest elephants.
 The best time for trekking is during the dry season, from June to September, when the conditions are ideal for gorilla tracking.

 9. Addo Elephant Park - South Africa